gmotzespina/expo-rn-ts-template/readme.md

 - `/assets/fonts`: Here is where I save the fonts that I'll use.

-- `/.github`: I've added a Pull Request template as well as two different Issue templates.
+- `/.github/ISSUE_TEMPLATES`: I've added two different Issue templates.
 One Issue template is to report a bug and the other one is for a feature request.

+- `/.github/workflows`: Here is where you can add all your workflow files to trigger github actions.

 **Added files**